ponylang/pony-tutorial/getting-started/how-it-works.md

-# Hello World: How it works
+# Hello World: How It Works

 Let's look at our `helloworld` code again: